 Well, even the lenders themselves are now seeing reality:

 COUNTRYWIDE Financial, America’s largest mortgage lender, says more borrowers with good credit are falling behind on repayments and that the housing market may not begin recovering until 2009 because of a fall in house prices that goes beyond anything experienced in decades.
+Some might have to turn to payday loans to afford their mortgage, if some of these people are struggling to pay back their payday loans, it might be useful for them to consider payday loan consolidation as a way to make their loans more manageable.

 The news from Countrywide, widely seen as a bellwether for the mortgage market, set off a sell-off in the sharemarket, which is at its most volatile in more than a year.